-Wordnerds study: What do the reactions reveal about the elements that make a “successful”?
+What do audience reactions reveal about the elements that make a Christmas ad “successful”?

 Using our artificial intelligence to read thousands of tweets, we’ve delved into the reactions of this year's most talked-about Christmas ads.